Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 • Each cell: Lowest price for that combination

-The cheapest combinations are highlighted in green, making it easy to spot the best deals at a glance.
+The cheapest combinations are highlighted in green, so you can spot the best deals at a glance.

 Google Flights Date Grid - Seoul to Okinawa Example Quickly identifying cheapest date combinations with the Date Grid